 Project zone: Central

-Design and planning for the main wharf’s renewal work are underway and site works are expected to start in January 2021.
+Design and planning for the main wharf’s renewal work are underway and site works are expected to start in mid to late June 2022.
 During the on-site construction period, ferry services will be relocated to the old wharf.

-AT’s contractors will be building the replacement structure off-site to minimise disruption as much as possible and aim to start work on-site in January 2022.
-It’s expected to take six to eight weeks to complete.
+AT’s contractors will be building the replacement structure off-site to minimise disruption as much as possible and aim to start work on-site in mid to late June 2022.
+It’s expected to take approximately eight weeks to complete.

 Please be aware, this site has regular monitoring and if engineers determine there are any safety concerns, the main wharf will be closed prior to work starting and all ferry services will move to the old wharf.